Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Benchmark and simulation setup

 \subsection{Quantum and classical solvers}

-In our benchmark, we solve the generated instances of TFO using a selection of solver types covering quantum annealing, classical metaheuristic, exact and MILP optimization approaches described in more detail in Appendix~\ref{app:solvers}.
-The main goal is to assess the performance of these technologies on the same, reproducible QUBO instances.\\
+In our benchmark, we solve the generated instances of TFO using a selection of solver types covering quantum annealing, classical metaheuristic, and exact optimization methods described in more detail in Appendix~\ref{app:solvers}. \\

-\textbf{Quantum Annealing.} D-Wave Systems provides cloud-based access to quantum annealing hardware optimized for QUBO problems~\cite{DWaveAdvantage}; access is programmatic via the Python Ocean SDK through the Leap service, where users authenticate with a Leap API token~\cite{DWaveOceanSDK}.
-For our experiments, we employ either the Advantage QPU directly or the hybrid BQM solver (LeapHybridBQMSampler). \\
+\textbf{Quantum Annealing.} D-Wave's Systems provides cloud-based access to quantum annealing hardware optimized for QUBO problems~\cite{DWaveAdvantage}; access is programmatic via the Python Ocean SDK through the Leap service.
+For our testing, we employ either the Advantage QPU directly or the hybrid BQM solver (LeapHybridBQMSampler). \\

 \textbf{Gurobi.} Gurobi is an industry-grade commercial solver for MILP~\cite{gurobi}.
 It employs a linear-programming-based branch-and-bound algorithm with cutting-plane enhancements, as originally introduced by Land and Doig~\cite{Land2010}.
 For our simulations, we use Gurobi via the Python \texttt{gurobipy} package distributed on PyPI~\cite{gurobi-pypi}.\\